stahir131/SC900-Notes/README.md

 **Data sovereignty**: Data is subject the laws and regulations of the country in which its physically collected, held or processed.<br />
 **Data privacy**: Providing notice and being transparent about the collection, processing, use, and sharing of personal data.

+**Module 2**: Identity concepts<br />
+Identity is the way in which people and things are identified on your corporate network, and in the cloud.<br />
+**Authentication**: Authentication is the process of proving that a person is who they say they are.<br />
+**Authorization**: Once authenticated, this determines the level of access or permissions a user has to data and resources.

 **Part 2: Describe the capabilities of Microsoft Entra<br />**
+**Module 1**: Function and identity types of Microsoft Entra ID<br />
 Identity can be assigned to users, physical devices and software-based such as applications.<br />
 Types of Identities<br />
 **User identity**: These are employees and external users such as customers, vendors and partners.
 In Entra ID, user identities are characterized by how they authenticate and user type property. <br />